Abuton/EDA-on-Transfusion-Dataset/README.md

 Exploratory Data Analysis on a small Transfusion Dataset of the year 2017

 Added some new explanations
+Simply put, ViolinPlot is the combination of a box-plot and a kernel-density-plot.
+It explains the 5 statistics that a box plot reveals and more with the kdplot

 ```def plot_comparison(x, title):
     fig, ax = plt.subplots(3, 1, sharex=True)